-Adeena Menzel presents John Travolta who she introduces like “Glom Gazingo”.
-They present the award for best original song Glory.
-Everybody applauds standing.
-Lonnie first thanks first God.
+Adeena Menzel presents John Travolta, who she introduces as “Glom Gazingo”.
+They present the award for best original song, Glory.
+Everybody applauds, standing.
+Lonnie first, thanks first, God.
 He mentions “sexual orientation” as a difference similar to race.
-John says there are more persons of color in correctional/detention facilities then were people in slavery 2 centuries ago.
+John says there are more persons of color in correctional/detention facilities than were people in slavery 2 centuries ago.

 Scarlett Johansson presents the musical film which won the Oscar for best film and 4 others 49 years ago.
 It was presented to the public in 1965.
-She presents Lady Gaga who sings “The Sound of Music” and other songs from this movie.
-Julie Andrews enters the stage and is applauded by everyone standing.
-Julie Andrews awards the Oscar for achievement in music written for motion pictures (original score)> Alexandre Desplat for The Grand Budapest Hotel – 1st win, 8th nomination.
+She presents Lady Gaga, who sings “The Sound of Music” and other songs from this movie.
+Next, Julie Andrews enters the stage and is applauded by everyone standing.
+Julie Andrews was awarded the Oscar for achievement in music written for motion pictures (original score)> Alexandre Desplat for The Grand Budapest Hotel – 1st win, 8th nomination.

 Oprah Winfrey presents the Oscar for adapted screenplay.
 Graham Moore – The Imitation Game.
 His speech pro LGBTM is applauded standing.

 Ben Affleck presents the award for film direction: Alejandro Gonzalez Inarritu for Birdman Or (The Unexpected Virtue of Ignorance).
 Ego loves competition.
 Someone wins means someone loses.
-Artists’ work is measured by time, cannot be labeled and judged.
+Artists’ work is measured by time and cannot be labeled and judged.

 Cate Blanchett presents the award for best actor in a leading role.
 Eddie Redmayne for The Theory of Everything.

 Matthew McConaughey presents the award for best actress.
 Julianne Moore for Still Alice.
-She is applauded standing.
-“I read an article that was saying winning an Oscar prolongs your life by 5 years, which is great, because my husband is younger than me”.
+She is applauded, standing.
+“I read an article that said winning an Oscar prolongs your life by 5 years, which is great because my husband is younger than me”.

-Sean Penn, 2 times award winner presents the Oscar for best film> Birdman or (the Unexpected Virtue of Ignorance)> Alejandro Gonzalez Inarritu, John Lesher and James W. Skotchdopole.
-The speech of Inarritu is centered on the thankfulness of immigrants, especially Mexican immigrants to the USA which granted them the equality of rights to which any American is entitled.
-He also noted this is the 2nd year in a row when a Mexican wins for Best Director.
+Sean Penn, 2 times award winner, presents the Oscar for best film> Birdman or (The Unexpected Virtue of Ignorance)> Alejandro Gonzalez Inarritu, John Lesher, and James W. Skotchdopole.
+The speech of Inarritu is centered on the thankfulness of immigrants, especially Mexican immigrants, to the USA, which granted them the equality of rights to which any American is entitled.
+He also noted that this is the 2nd year in a row when a Mexican won Best Director.